NVIDIA/TensorRT-LLM/_sources/advanced/speculative-decoding.md.txt

 This can be achieved by adding the `--use_paged_context_fmha=enable` flag to the `trtllm-build` command and setting `enableBlockReuse=true` in the `KVCacheConfig`.

-### Using Draft model approach with Triton Inference Server
+### Using Draft-Target-Model approach with Triton Inference Server

+This example is only relevant for Draft-Target-Model model method.
+For all other speculative decoding models, you can deploy them in Triton server in the same way as standard non-speculative autoregressive models.

 + Draft model approach is supported since TensorRT-LLM-0.7.0 (using two separate Tritonserver to maintain draft and target model respectively), but has significant optimization in TensorRT-LLM-0.10.0 (using one Tritonserver with [Business Logic Scripting](https://github.com/triton-inference-server/python_backend?tab=readme-ov-file#business-logic-scripting), BLS).
 + The source file of Draft model with BLS can be found [here](https://github.com/triton-inference-server/tensorrtllm_backend/blob/main/all_models/inflight_batcher_llm/tensorrt_llm_bls/1/lib/decode.py).